Mansour Forouzesh

 Since 2010, photography and visual research have become central to Forouzesh’s artistic practice.
 His long-term research-based project [IN]VISIBLE MEANING forms the conceptual backbone of his work across photography, video, and installation.
 The project explores how meaning is constructed not as a fixed message embedded in the artwork, but as a dynamic process emerging through the interaction between artist, artwork, and viewer.

-Drawing on philosophical references such as Plato’s Allegory of the Cave and Rumi’s Elephant in the Dark Room, as well as contemporary theories of perception and narratology, [IN]VISIBLE MEANING examines narrative as a conceptual space rather than linear storytelling.
-The project emphasizes ambiguity, subjectivity, and the viewer’s role in meaning-making, positioning the artist as a facilitator of perception rather than an authority imposing interpretation.
+Drawing on philosophical references such as Plato’s Allegory of the Cave and Rumi’s Elephant in the Dark Room, alongside contemporary theories of perception and narratology, the project investigates narrative as a conceptual space rather than a linear structure.
+It emphasizes ambiguity, subjectivity, and the active role of the viewer in meaning-making.

-• Comfort Zone, a photographic series examining the political, emotional, and phenomenological dimensions of urban space and architecture, focusing on visibility, displacement, and belonging.
+• Comfort Zone – A photographic series examining the political, emotional, and phenomenological dimensions of urban space, architecture, displacement, and belonging.

-• FEAR, a series produced during the COVID-19 quarantine, juxtaposing images of everyday life with media headlines to explore how mass communication and political rhetoric transform collective awareness into social anxiety.
+• FEAR – A series produced during the COVID-19 quarantine that juxtaposes everyday images with media headlines to explore how communication and political rhetoric generate collective anxiety.

-• The Bubble and The Allegory of the Bubble, photographic and sculptural installations investigating fragility, distance, and perceptual illusion through spatial tension and visual barriers.
+• The Bubble & The Allegory of the Bubble – Photographic and sculptural installations investigating fragility, distance, and perceptual illusion.

 Curatorial Practice

 Forouzesh’s curatorial work is closely tied to his artistic research and commitment to visibility and representation.
-In 2025, he curated The ORDINAЯY MOMENT as part of the Budapest Photo Festival 2025 at FUGA Gallery.
-The exhibition presented works by 18 independent Iranian photographers selected through an open-call process conducted under the FORMA Visual Arts platform.
+In 2025, he curated The ORDINAЯY MOMENT as part of the Budapest Photo Festival at FUGA Gallery.
+The exhibition presented works by 18 independent Iranian photographers selected through an open call conducted under the FORMA Visual Arts platform.

-The project focused on photographers whose work emerges from personal necessity rather than institutional support, prioritizing authenticity, lived experience, and underrepresented regional perspectives.
-Rooted in the theoretical framework of [IN]VISIBLE MEANING and informed by Roland Barthes’ ideas on viewer-driven interpretation, the exhibition emphasized everyday moments as sites of narrative potential and emotional resonance.
+Rooted in the theoretical framework of [IN]VISIBLE MEANING and informed by Roland Barthes’ concept of viewer-driven interpretation, the exhibition emphasized everyday moments as sites of narrative potential and emotional resonance.

 Academic and Research Activities

-He has presented his research at numerous international conferences and symposia, including events hosted by the Royal College of Art, University of Gothenburg (HDK-Valand), Jan Matejko Academy of Fine Arts, West University of Timișoara, and the Hungarian University of Fine Arts.
-His academic writings address topics such as photographic meaning, perception, crisis representation, documentary ethics, and ficomentary cinema.
+He has presented research internationally at institutions including the Royal College of Art, University of Gothenburg (HDK-Valand), Jan Matejko Academy of Fine Arts, West University of Timișoara, and the Hungarian University of Fine Arts.

 Teaching Practice

-Since 2011, Forouzesh has taught across Iran, Hungary, and the UK, combining formal academic positions with independently designed workshops and masterclasses.
-His teaching philosophy treats education as a form of creative dialogue, integrating theory, history, and practice within a research-based art methodology.
+Since 2011, Forouzesh has taught across Iran, Hungary, and the United Kingdom, combining academic teaching with independently designed workshops and masterclasses.
+His teaching philosophy approaches education as a form of creative dialogue that integrates theory, history, and practice within a research-based artistic methodology.

 Professional Engagements and Service